Vinco Mechanical

 Condenser placement and mounting

 Rear yard ground mount is the cheapest.
-Roof mount adds crane day ($3,500 to $10,000) for a hi-rise.
+Roof mount adds rigging day ($3,500 to $10,000) for a hi-rise.
 Wall mount on a brownstone rear or side wall adds $400 to $800 for bracket and reinforcement.
 LPC review on landmarked facades adds 2 to 4 weeks.

 • 04